Alidantech/potfolio/README.md

 ## Technologies Used 🚀

-- React: ⚛️ JavaScript library for building user interfaces
+- React-ts: ⚛️ JavaScript library for building user interfaces
-- Sass: 💅 CSS extension language that adds power and elegance to the basic CSS
-- JavaScript: 🖥️ Programming language used to add interactivity and functionality to web pages
+- TypeScript: 🖥️ Programming language used to add interactivity and functionality to web pages
 - HTML: 🌐 Standard markup language for creating web pages
 - Bootstrap: 🎨 Popular CSS framework that provides pre-designed components and responsive layouts
-- jQuery: 🕹️ Fast and concise JavaScript library for simplifying HTML document traversal, event handling, and more

 ## Features ✨

 - Projects: 📂 Explore the various projects I have worked on.
 Each project includes a description, technologies used, and a link to view the project.